wp-plugins/last-contacted/readme.txt

 No. This plugin provides an interface for managing when you contacted your contacts.
 It does not provide a means for managing contacts themselves.
 By that I mean you can't add contacts, edit contact details, assign/deassign contacts to groups, etc with this plugin.
 Nothing you do ever gets pushed up to the contact service (i.e. Google Contacts).
 Use the contact service to manage your contacts.

+== Credits ==

+Thanks to (PC.DE)[http://pc.de/icons/] for the Berlin icons used by the plugin.

+Thanks to [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/), by way of [Randy Jensen](http://randyjensenonline.com/thoughts/wordpress-custom-post-type-fugue-icons/), for the Fugue icons used in the menus.

 == Changelog ==

+= 0.9.14 =
+* Add search box with autocomplete to find and highlight contact(s)
+    * Search box gets initial focus on page load
+    * Search is an AJAX-powered auto-complete for contact's full name (kicks in after 3 characters)
+    * Selected searched contact is added to search list and behaves as full instance of the contact
+    * Selected searched contact gets all of their instances within groups highlighted to stand out
+    * Multiple contacts can be searched and listed
+    * Selected searched contacts can be individually removed from search list, or removed en masse
+    * If there are multiple selected searched contacts, then multi-contact pseudo-contact appears, which allows for making note of having contacted all of the listed search contacts using same info
+	* (currently present but not functional in admin dashboard widget)
+* Significantly reduce the number of queries performed on page load
+* Prevent long notes from expanding width of contact's popup
+* Add support for 'fields' setting for group/contact queries and only SELECT those fields
+* Only COALESCE comments when explicitly configured to do so
+* Add custom icon for plugin's top-level menu link
+* Always enqueue general.css (now that plugin menu icon is used)
+* Fix bug with disappearing meta when hiding/unhiding contacts

 = 0.9.13 =
 * Shrink popup trigger zone so as not to encompass right 1/4 of group's contacts listing (facilitates scrolling)